UlianaSem/UlianaSem/README.md

 </div>

 ## About me
-I started my interest in the Python programming language in 2022.
-I quickly realised that I was very interested in it and wanted to connect my future professional career with development.
+I am passionate about development, especially in the field of Python.
+My journey to professional development started with my studies at Skypro online school, where I gained fundamental knowledge and gained a lot of practical experience.

-I have learnt basic Python and OOP, I know how to work with databases and version control system, and I have tested web applications with unittest and understand what TDD is.
-I am proficient in Django (including DRF), Git, PostgreSQL, Docker and Bootstrap at the layout level.
+My passion for improvement is reflected in my knowledge and skills including Python, object-oriented programming, working with databases and version control system, TDD, unittest, Django (including DRF), FastAPI, SQLALchemy, Alembic, Pydantic, Git, Postgresql, Docker and Bootstrap at the layout level.

 ## Languages and tools
 <div id="icons" align="center">